arve0/codeclub_lesson_builder/README.md

 - [ ] Support for several languages

 ### gulp tasks
-You can run all tasks with `./gulp taskname` when in the lesson repo, or with `gulp taskname` in *codeclub_lesson_builder*-folder if you have installed gulp [globally](https://docs.npmjs.com/cli/install).
+You can run tasks with `./gulp taskname` when in the lesson repo, or with `gulp taskname` in *codeclub_lesson_builder*-folder if you have installed gulp [globally](https://docs.npmjs.com/cli/install).

 **list of gulp tasks**